deeplearning4j/deeplearning4j/eigenvector.md

 But if I throw in a classroom of psychotic kindergartners as well as a few CIA spies that have been selected for appearing utterly normal in every way, then the combined group’s height measurements will have a lot of variance.
 Variance is the spread, or the amount of difference that data expresses.

-Let's assume you plotted the height and age of those indivuals and came up with an oblong scatterplot:
+Let's assume you plotted the age (x axis) and height (y axis) of those indivuals and came up with an oblong scatterplot:

 ![Alt text](../img/scatterplot.png)

+PCA draws straight, explanatory lines through data, like linear regression.
+Each straight line represents a "principal component," or a relationship between a given and the dependent variable.
+While there are as many principle components as there are variables, or dimensions, in the data, PCA's role is to prioritize them.

+The first principal component bisects a scatterplot in a way that explains the most variance in the dependent variable.
+The next principal component does the same thing for the errors produced by the first.
+The third fits the errors from the first and second principal components and so forth.
+Finding the eigenvalues and eigenvectors of the covariance matrix is the equivalent of fitting those straight lines.

 (*to be continued...*)